Skip to content

 Workflow Steps

-1. Upload request: Your end-user is ready to submit their 23andMe, Ancestry, or MyHeritage export in your application
+1. File collected: Your end-user supplies their 23andMe, Ancestry, or MyHeritage .zip export in your application

-2. Accept request: Your application accepts the request and stores necessary information
+2. Accept request: Your application accepts the file and stores necessary information

-3. Create session: Your application makes an authenticated request to Gencove's API to create an upload session
+3. Request an upload: Your application makes an authenticated request to Gencove's API to request an upload

-6. Gencove analysis: Gencove stores the file and runs analysis on the array data
+6. Gencove analysis: Gencove stores the file, schedules the sample, and runs analysis on the array data

 7. Results delivery via webhook: (RECOMMENDED) Gencove delivers results to your application via webhook when they're ready